 For my best advice, check out my online classes (NEW!), my guide to writing a novel and my guide to publishing a book.

 And if you like this post: subscribe to my newsletter!

-Art: Der beim Diebstahl ertappte Hausdiener by Charles Wauters
+Art: Detail of Der beim Diebstahl ertappte Hausdiener by Charles Wauters